akurudi/Web-Scraping-Tool/README.md

 Endpoint for API is set in `/src/utils/apiEndpoint.js`.
 By default, it uses https://webscraper-api.herokuapp.com from [Web Scraping API](https://github.com/akurudi/Web-Scraping-API).

 Features/Options provided in the app are configured in `/src/utils/switchConfig.js`.
-This contains an array of objects which that are used to render the "Select Features" section of the app.
-The order in which the objects appear in the array is the same order in which they are rendered in the app.
+This contains an array of objects that are used to render the "Select Features" section of the app.
+The order in which the objects appear in array is the same order in which they are rendered in the app.

 Example object from `/src/utils/switchConfig.js`
 ```